s2tephen/s2tephen.github.io/about.md

 ## Contact

 The easiest way to get in touch with me is through Twitter at [@s2tephen](//twitter.com/s2tephen).
-You can also shoot me an email at [ssuen@mit.edu](mailto:ssuen@mit.edu), if you're not into the whole brevity thing.
+You can also shoot me an email at [ssuen@alum.mit.edu](mailto:ssuen@alum.mit.edu), if you're not into the whole brevity thing.
 I am availablle to meet over Skype/Google Hangout or IRL if we happen to be in the same city.

 ## Colophon